chucktilbury/NINC/README.md

-# NINC
+# NACC
-NINC Is Not C -- pronounced nin'k, n-ink, or as the start of the word nincompoop.
+NACC Is Not A C Compiler -- pronounced as knack.

-This is the NINC programming language.
-It's a simple toy language that will help me learn how to the the packcc compiler generator.
+This is the NACC programming language.
+It's a simple toy language that I am building for fun.
 It consists of a compiler that compiles source code into assembly language, an assembler that creates a binary file from the assembly and a virtual machine that runs the binary.

-NINC is a single pass compiler.
+NACC is a single pass compiler.
 Symbols must be defined before they are used.
 Comments start with a ";" and end at the end of the line.
 Keywords are not case sensitive.

 ## Not supported features
-NINC is a tiny subset of a "real" programming language.
+NACC is a tiny subset of a "real" programming language.
 - Pointers
 - Data strucutres